jiannotti5040/Resonance-Framework-Proposal-/README.md

 # The Iannotti Universal Resonance Framework (A Theoretical Proposal)

+Support jiannotti5040's open source work on a novel mathematical compendium with a broad and sweeping range of frameworks and applications to AI, mathematics, physics, finance, healthcare, and philosophy.
+Just a hobbyist trying to make a difference. (https://github.com/sponsors/jiannotti5040)

 ## Abstract

 This repository contains documentation for a theoretical framework proposing a novel, O(1) constant-time algorithm for prime number prediction.